TheAzziIzzuan/DigitalForensic-G31/README.md

 ### Quarantine folder
 The quarantine folder is located at C:\WSB_Quarantine.
 All quarantined files are relocated here

+### Log file
+The log file is also placed into the quarantine folder, containing logs of all the events that occur in the hunter.

 ## Sysmon Visibility

 ### Basic Usage